aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 ## Conclusion

 In this post, we showed how you can use AWS License Manager and AWS Systems Manager to automate the process of tracking your Microsoft SQL Server licenses.
 You can extend the solution used in this post for other software products.
 Although this solution was developed for a single account in a single AWS Region, you can easily expand it to work across multiple Regions in a multi-account setup.
-For more information, see Running automations in multiple AWS Regions and accounts [Running automations in multiple AWS Regions and accounts](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation-multiple-accounts-and-regions.html) in the AWS Systems Manager User Guide.
+For more information, see [Running automations in multiple AWS Regions and accounts](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation-multiple-accounts-and-regions.html) in the AWS Systems Manager User Guide.